SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 ## Recent changes:
 2025-04
-* Support for Blender 4.3 and 4.4.
+* Tentative support for Blender 4.3 and 4.4.
 * New Named Materials Processor tool in the Shader Editor.
 * Revised, simplified EmissiveOnly material.
-* Attempts at subsituting unsupported SWTOR shaders with their closest supported ones.
-Might misfire.
-To check the original shader, check Blender's Material Inspector's Custom Properties subpanel.
+* Attempt at substituting unsupported SWTOR shaders with their closest supported ones.
+Might backfire.
+To check a material's original shader, check Blender's Material Inspector's Custom Properties subpanel.

 2025-02